How to Choose the Right Cruise Ship for Families Traveling with Grandparents

 Ship size makes a bigger difference than many people expect.

 Larger ships usually offer more options.
-More restaurants.
-More activities.
-More spaces to spread out.
-That can be great for groups with mixed interests.
+More restaurants, more activities, and more space to spread out.
+That can work well for groups with mixed interests.

 Smaller ships tend to be easier to navigate.
-It’s simpler to regroup.
-You spend less time walking and more time actually doing things together.
+It is simpler to regroup, and you spend less time walking and more time actually doing things together.

 Neither is automatically better.
 It depends on whether your group values variety or simplicity.

-If you’re comparing specific options, it can also help to look at how different ships are designed for families and how those differences show up once you’re onboard.
+If you are comparing options, it can also help to look at the best cruise lines for families and how different ships are designed for different types of trips.

 Proximity Matters More Than Cabin Category